 We are always on the lookout for skin care products that both boast (and deliver!) on reducing wrinkles and giving your skin a healthy glow.
 It is easy to confuse a serum with a moisturizer, after all, there are some overlapping properties, such as moisturizing.
 The major difference between a moisturizer and serum is that a moisturizer penetrates and hydrates the top layers of the skin, and creates a barrier between your skin and the outside world, protecting it from the elements.
 A serum is designed to penetrate into the deeper layers of the skin.
 Serums are traditionally more concentrated, and because of their finer texture, more easily absorbed.
 Serums also typically target one specific area of concern, such as pigmentation, hydration, fine lines, or acne prone skin.

-First, clean your skin with an enzyme based cleanser, such as, such as the Double Happiness Facial Cleanser, to remove any dirt and grease from your skin.
+First, clean your skin with a gentle milk cleanser, to remove any dirt and grease from your skin.
 Any residual make up or oil on your skin will prevent the serum from truly penetrating.
-After washing, apple a gentle toner.
 Next, apply your serum to face and décolleté, wait 30-60 seconds for it to absorb, and continue on with your moisturizer.
 As there seems to be more crossover between serum and oils.
 Water based serums should be applied before moisturizing.
 Oil based serums should be applied after moisturizing.

 If it is a humid time of year, and based on the condition of your skin, you may find a hydrating serum followed by a mineral based SPF can be enough.
 Also, you can layer serums, addressing multiple issues at the same time.
 When you are looking at ingredients, keep these key components in mind.